 Also leave enough time to obtain expert evidence.
 Expert reports must be served at least 84 days before the scheduled trial date (SCCR 11-6(3)).

-A trial management conference ("TMC") must take place if the court orders one, more than 15 days have been reserved for the trial, any party is not represented by a lawyer, if the trial will be heard by a jury, or if a party of record requests a TMC no later than 42 days before the scheduled trial date (SCCR 12-2(1)).
-Unless the court otherwise orders, a TMC must take place at least 28 days before the scheduled trial date (SCCR 12-2(1.1)).
+A trial management conference must take place if the court orders a trial management conference, more than 15 days have been reserved for the trial, any party of record is not represented by a lawyer (or may not be represented by a lawyer at the trial), the trial will be heard by the court with a jury, or a party of record requests a trial management conference by filing a requisition not less than 42 days before the scheduled trial date (SCCR 12-2(1)).
+Unless the court otherwise orders, a trial management conference must take place at least 28 days before the scheduled trial date (SCCR 12-2(1.1)).

-The TMC's objective is to provide increased judicial supervision of pre-trial steps in the litigation and conduct of the trial (Landis v.
+The objective of the trial management conference is to provide increased judicial supervision of pre-trial steps in the litigation and conduct of the trial (Landis v.
 Witmar Holdings Ltd., 2012 BCSC 762 at para.
 5).

 Unless the court otherwise orders, the plaintiff must file a trial brief in Form 41 and serve a copy on all parties of record at least 56 days before the scheduled trial date (SCCR 12-1.1(1)) and all other parties of record must file their trial briefs in Form 41 and serve a copy on all other parties of record at least 49 days before the scheduled trial date (SCCR 12-1.1(2)).
 Failure of a party to file or serve a trial brief may result in an order for costs against that party (SCCR 12-1.1(4)).
-If no trial brief has been filed, the trial must be removed from the trial list (SCCR 12-1.1(5)).
-If the trial is rescheduled to a date more than six months from the previously scheduled trial date, new trial briefs must be submitted by parties of record who had already filed trial briefs (SCCR 12-1.1(8)).
+If no party files a trial brief, the trial must be removed from the trial list (SCCR 12-1.1(5)).
+If the trial is rescheduled to a date more than six months from the previously scheduled trial date, parties of record who already filed trial briefs must file new trial briefs (SCCR 12-1.1(8)).

-A party of record must attend a TMC unless they are represented by a lawyer and the lawyer is able to communicate with the party or an individual who has authority to make decisions for the party concerning the action during the TMC (SCCR 12-1(5)).
+A party of record must attend a trial management conference unless they are represented by a lawyer and the lawyer is able to communicate during the trial management conference with the party or an individual who has authority to make decisions for the party concerning the action (SCCR 12-2(5)).

-At a TMC, a judge or associate judge may make orders on any of the following matters (paraphrased but using the numbering from SCCR 12-2(9)):
+At a trial management conference, a judge or associate judge may make orders respecting one or more of the following matters (paraphrased but using the numbering from SCCR 12-2(9)):

-- (a) conduct of the trial; - (b) whether the trial or any part of it will be heard without a jury; - (c) amending pleadings; - (d) admissions of fact at trial; - (e) admission of documents at trial; - (f) time limits for witness examinations, opening statements and final submissions; - (g) directions for providing summaries of the evidence that witnesses will give at trial; - (h) witness evidence to be by way of affidavit; - (i) experts and expert reports, including orders that the parties' experts confer;
+- (a) conduct of the trial;

+- (b) whether the trial or any part of it will be heard without a jury;

+- (c) amending pleadings;

+- (d) admissions of fact at trial;

-- (j) directions for opening statements and final submissions in writing; - (k) third party matters that may depart from the main action; - (l) adjournment of the trial; - (m) the number of days set for the trial; - (n) directions for a settlement conference; - (o) adjourning a TMC; - (p) a further TMC; - (q) anything that may make the trial more efficient; - (r) anything that may assist resolution; and - (s) anything the judge or associate judge considers will further the object of the SCCR.
+- (e) admission of documents at trial; - (f) time limits for witness examinations, opening statements and final submissions; - (g) directions for providing summaries of the evidence that witnesses will give at trial; - (h) witness evidence to be by way of affidavit; - (i) experts and expert reports, including orders that the parties' experts confer; - (j) directions for opening statements and final submissions in writing; - (k) third party matters that may depart from the main action; - (l) adjournment of the trial; - (m) the number of days set for the trial; - (n) directions for a settlement conference; - (o) adjourning a trial management conference; - (p) a further trial management conference; - (q) anything that may make the trial more efficient; - (r) anything that may assist resolution; and - (s) anything the judge or associate judge considers will further the object of the SCCR.

-An order made at a TMC must be in Form 47.1 (SCCR 13-1(3)(a.1)).
+An order made at a trial management conference must be in Form 47.1 (SCCR 13-1(3)(a.1)).